Patel & Womble Orthodontic

 Naturally occurring acids in certain types of food can cause your brackets or appliances to fall off of your teeth.
 They can also erode your tooth enamel, causing unsightly discoloration or sensitivity.
 If you do eat something acidic, it’s best to rinse your mouth with water immediately after the meal.
 Some acidic foods that you need to be aware of include:

-• Tomatoes, ketchup and spaghetti sauce
+• Tomatoes, ketchup, and spaghetti sauce

-• Lemons and Limes
+• Lemons and limes

 • Sodas (including diet)